DAC098/thoughts_server/README.md

 max_connections: 25000
 max_connection_rate: 256

+# security options to specify for the server
+security:
+  # session specific information
+  session:
+    # used in cookie sessions to restrict cookies to a
+    # specific domain
+    domain: ""

+  #currently not used
+  secret: ""

 db:
   username: "postgres"
   password: "password"
   database: "thoughts"
   port: 5432
   hostname: "localhost"

-session:
-  # used in cookie sessions to restrict cookies to a
-  # specific domain
-  domain: ""

 email:
   enabled: false